ares-unimelb/ARES-Workshops-2021/README.md

-# ARES Workshops 🚀🚀
+# ARES Workshops 2021 🚀🚀
-### Weekly workshop slides created and presented by Cas, Ann, Ben & Hasan
+### Weekly workshop slides created and presented by ARES education team
+#### Contributors: Cas Kent, Ann Phan, Ben van der Veer & Hasan al Banna

-Workshops will be delivered either online ([Zoom](https://unimelb.zoom.us/j/85679426097?pwd=Z1NqdjZQdzVKaVVFZmdTUmJrQVJpdz09)) or in-person at 4:00 pm on Tuesdays.
+Workshops will be delivered either online ([Zoom](https://unimelb.zoom.us/j/85679426097?pwd=Z1NqdjZQdzVKaVVFZmdTUmJrQVJpdz09)) or in-person at 4:15 pm on Tuesdays.
 The online workshops will be uploaded to our [YouTube](https://www.youtube.com/channel/UCSasWA_I84a9hVrnzslJ3YQ) channel.
 Follow us on  [Facebook](https://www.facebook.com/unimelbARES) and [LinkedIn](https://www.linkedin.com/company/aerospace-rocket-engineering-society/posts/?feedView=all) for upcoming events, career opportunities and other exciting things.

 </br>